 Now it’s time for all of that groundwork research to shine.

-Show the personas, the user journey, and your competition analysis to the participants.
+Show the personas, the user journey, and your competitive analysis to the participants.
 Give everyone enough time to go through all the insights.

 Start the discussion.
 What do the participants think?
 Does this align with their experience so far?
 Do they disagree with some of the insights and have the data to back up their opinion?